SuperGamer474/Semi_Intelligence/README.md

 ## 🚀 Get Started

 1. **Clone or download**
+2. Download a model from the releases section
-2. Open `index.html` in your browser
+4. Open `index.html` in your browser
-3. Start chatting with your mini AI ⚡
+5. Choose the model, and start chatting with your mini AI ⚡

 ---